-Since the installation of the first utility scale wind farm in Benton County in 2008, Indiana's wind generating capacity has grown steadily, increasing from 131 MW in 2008 to 3,148 MW at the end of July 2021 when the 200 MW Headwaters II Wind Farm in Randolph County was commissioned.
-If the 302 MW first phase of the Indiana Crossroads Wind Farm is completed as planned before the end of 2021, Indiana's utility-scale wind farm capacity will grow to 3,450 MW.
+Since the installation of the first utility-scale wind farm in Benton County in 2008, Indiana's wind generating capacity has grown steadily, increasing from 131 MW in 2008 to 3,468 MW at the end of 2021 when the 200 MW Headwaters II Wind Farm in Randolph County and the 302 MW first phase of the Indiana Crossroads Wind Farm in White County were commissioned.
 A second phase of the Indiana Crossroads wind farm with a planned capacity of 204 MW has been proposed and is expected to be completed in 2023.

-In addition to the utility scale wind farms, there are 20 MW of wind projects connected through net metering and feed-in tariffs offered by Indiana utilities.
+In addition to the utility-scale wind farms, there are 20 MW of wind projects connected through net metering and feed-in tariffs offered by Indiana utilities.
 Figure 2-12 shows the utility-scale wind capacity installed or under construction in Indiana in 2021.

-Figure 2-12: Utility-scale wind farm capacity installed and under construction in Indiana (Data source: IURC [25]).
+Figure 2-12: Utility-scale wind farm capacity installed and under construction in Indiana (Data source: DOE [12], IURC [24]).